kubernetes-csi/csi-driver-host-path/README.md

 > Events:                <none>
 > ```

-Use the volume snapshot class to dynamically create a volume snapshot:
+After having created the `csi-pvc` as described in the example above, use the volume snapshot class to dynamically create a volume snapshot:

-> $ kubectl create -f examples/csi-snapshot.yaml
+> $ kubectl apply -f examples/csi-snapshot.yaml
 > ```
 > volumesnapshot.snapshot.storage.k8s.io/new-snapshot-demo created
 > ```